Originally posted: 6/16/2020

 yet for us there is but one God, the Father, from whom are all things and we exist for Him; and one Lord, Jesus Christ, by whom are all things, and we exist through Him, (8:6).

-I was raised in the United States, during the time when Judeo-Christian morals were unequivocally shared and upheld.
+I was born in 1954 and raised in the United States, during the time when Judeo-Christian morals were unequivocally shared and upheld.
 Our Liberty, established in the founding of our nation, was taught to be both highly valued and appreciated, as well as respected.
 Our Liberty, provided in our Constitution, was not however, a rampant excuse to do anything someone felt inclined to do; but was meant to protect the citizens from becoming enslaved to tyrannical rule.

 And it is to this that Paul now speaks.
 Rather than being consumed by this gift of Liberty through faith, Paul reminds them that their entire life and existence is to be for and through Christ.
 In fact, their God-given Liberty in Christ concerning eating foods sacrificed to idols, Paul’s authority in the church, and the purpose of their new life, could actually become an obstacle and a stumbling block, unless by faith, they depended upon His Leading.